iawade/common_condition/README.md

    ---

-## Notes
+> [!NOTE]
-- This pipeline utilises `mktemp`.
+> This pipeline utilises `mktemp`.
 By default this writes files in the `/tmp/` directory.
 If `/tmp/` is not available, for whatever reason, it may be worth double-checking that `mktemp`'s workarounds (for example writing to `/var/tmp/` ) are working before running the workflow